Kentucky coffeetree: Cultivation

 Gymnocladus dioicus is considered well-suited to urban environments, as it is tolerant of poor soils, has extreme drought tolerance, and is not vulnerable to serious insect infestations or disease problems.
 It is cultivated by specialty tree plant nurseries as an ornamental tree for planting in gardens and parks.
 The peculiarly late-emerging and early-dropping leaves, coupled with the fact that the large leaves mean few twigs in the winter profile, make it a tree that is ideal for urban shading where winter sunlight is to be maximized (such as in proximity to solar hot-air systems).

 It is often planted because of its unique appearance and interesting character.
 There are several Kentucky coffeetrees at Mount Vernon, in the gardens along the path leading up to the house of George Washington.

 Trees prefer a rich moist soil, such as bottom lands.
 Their growth is largely unaffected by heat, cold, drought, insects, disease, road salt, ice, and alkaline soil.

 Kentucky coffeetree is easy to grow from seed.
 Filing the seedcoat by hand with a small file, and then soaking the seeds in water for 24 hours will ensure rapid germination.
 Propagation is also easy from dormant root cuttings from December through March.

 The Kentucky coffeetree is typically found on "alluvial soils of river and flood plains and nearby terraces".
 Here it may be locally abundant and form large clonal colonies, reproducing by shoots sprouting from roots.

 Food

 The beans of the tree were eaten, after roasting, in the Meskwaki (Fox), Ho-Chunk (Winnebago) and Pawnee Native American cultures.

 The Meskwaki also drank the roasted ground seeds in a hot beverage similar to coffee.
 The common name "coffeetree" derives from this latter use of the roasted seeds, which was imitated by settlers because it seemed a substitute for coffee, especially in times of poverty, similar to chicory.
 The European colonialists, however, considered it inferior to real coffee:

+The roasted seeds can be eaten like sweet chestnuts.
+Usefully, the fruits can be collected and picked up from the tree or ground at any time during fall, winter, and spring.